game-jam-it/game-off-docs/the-town/technical.md

 ---
 ### Select an Event

-In the preperation phase the user is presented with a town map and has a certain amount of time to complete the daily tasks.
+In the preparation phase, the user is presented with a town map and has a certain amount of time to complete the daily tasks.

-> For the MVP the only available progress are expedition events.
+> For the MVP the only available progress is expedition events.

 ```mermaid
 %%{init: { 'theme': 'forest', 'darkMode': true } }%%